JonasToth/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-const-correctness.rst

 .. option:: TransformReferences (default = 1)

-  Provides fixit-hints for reference types that automatically adds ``const``
+  Provides fixit-hints for reference types that automatically adds ``const`` if its a single declaration.

   .. code-block:: c++

     // This variable could still be a constant.
 But because there is a non-const reference to
     // it, it can not be transformed (yet). int value = 42;